commandAGI/commandAGI/docs/developers/provisioners.md

 1. **Resource Cleanup**: Ensure proper cleanup in the `teardown()` method
 1. **Validation**: Validate required parameters in the constructor

-By following these guidelines, you can create robust and maintainable provisioners that integrate seamlessly with the CommandLAB ecosystem.
+By following these guidelines, you can create robust and maintainable provisioners that integrate seamlessly with the commandAGI2 ecosystem.